cunilog/cunilog/utf8.md

 it has been initialised and before any of the logging functions have been invoked.

-Note that when Cunilog changes the console on Windows, this also affects the application's console output.
+Note that when Cunilog changes the console on Windows, this also affects all __SCUNILOGTARGET__ Cunilog targets, and of course the application's console output too.
 A Windows application can only be attached to a single console, and changes to this console's configuration affect all functions reading from or writing to that console.